nxp-appcodehub/dm-pca9420uk-evm-pmic-for-low-power-application/pca9420uk_demo_app/frdmmcxn947_pca9420uk-evm/doc/readme.txt

 4. Either press the reset button on your board or launch the debugger in your IDE to begin running the demo.

 Running the demo
+NOTE1: For building demo application for PCA9421UK-EVM, Enable PCA9421UK_EVM_EN flag in frdm_pca9420uk_shield.h file under board directory.
+PCA9421UK_EVM_EN = 1, for PCA9421UK-EVM shield board
+PCA9421UK_EVM_EN = 0, for PCA9420UK-EVM shield board

-NOTE: By default I2C controller operates in Interrupt mode.
+NOTE2: By default I2C controller operates in Interrupt mode.
 For I2C controller to operate in EDMA mode, Define
 #define RTE_I2C2_DMA_EN 1 in RTE_Device.h file under the board directory.

 ===============